promise/readme/README.md

 ✨ Pushed 1 commit to countr/countr
 ✅ Merged PR #21 in project-blurple/blurple-contests
 ✨ Pushed 1 commit to project-blurple/blurple-contests
 ✨ Pushed 1 commit to countr/website
-✅ Merged PR #75 in countr/website
-✨ Pushed 1 commit to countr/website
 ```